-- Draw a small graph and try to find the MST. - How would you approach computing an MST? - Does it have optimal sub-structure?
-How would you go about arguing that it has optimal substructure?
-Can you express finding an MST recursively? - Another way to think about it: each vertex in G will have at least one incident edge in the MST.
-Can you say anything about this edge?
+- Draw a small graph and find the MST by hand. - Does it have optimal sub-structure? - How would you approach computing an MST?
+Can you express finding an MST recursively?
+Consider the with-without pattern. - Another way to think about it: each vertex in G will have at least one incident edge in the MST.
+Can you say anything about this edge? - Consider a graph that's a cycle.
+How many edges will NOT be in the MST?
+Which one(s)?

-3 Properties of MST
+2 Properties of MST

-To keep things simple, we'll assume that the edge weighst are distinct; that is, for any pair of edges e, e', we have $w(e) \neq w(e')$.
+To keep things simple, we'll assume that the edge weighst are distinct; that is, for any pair of edges e, e', we have $w(e) \neq w(e')$ .
 This guarantees that the MST is unique.
 Without this condition, there may be several minimum spanning trees (e.g. when all edges have weight 1, all spanning trees are minimum spanning trees).